-*The 24 November workshop in Oxford has been relocated to London, details at the bottom of the page.
+*The 24 November workshop in Oxford has been relocated to Space 4, 149 Fonthill Rd, London, N4 3HF.

 How can we create coworking spaces that are relevant to local economic development?
 What is needed for these spaces to effectively support community business and be part of a movement for social change instead of gentrification?
 With a majority of coworking spaces situated in urban box parks and financial districts, their communities are primarily white, middle-class and increasingly isolated from the socio-economic challenges faced by citizens in surrounding neighbourhoods.